Mean fields and fluctuations in compressible magnetohydrodynamic flows: A numerical model of the multiphase ISM

-We use our earlier simulations of the ISM, described in detail by \citet{Gent:2013a,Gent:2013b}.
-The simulations involve solving the full, compressible, non-ideal MHD equations with parameters generally typical of the Solar neighbourhood in a three-dimensional Cartesian, shearing box with radial ($x$) and azimuthal ($y$) extents of $L_x=L_y=1.024\kpc$ and vertical ($z$) extent $L_z=1.086\kpc$ on either side of the mid-plane at $z=0$.
-Our numerical resolution is $\grs{\Delta=}\Delta x = \Delta y = \Delta z = 4 \p$, using $256$ grid points in $x$ and $y$ and $544$ in $z$. \citet{Gent:2013a} demonstrate that this resolution is sufficient to reproduce the known solutions for expanding SN remnants in the Sedov--Taylor and momentum-conserving phases.
+We use our earlier numerical model of the ISM, described in detail by \citet{Gent:2013a,Gent:2013b}.
+The model involves solving, with the Pencil Code \citep{JOSS21}, the full, compressible, non-ideal MHD equations with parameters generally typical of the Solar neighbourhood in a three-dimensional Cartesian, shearing box with radial ($x$) and azimuthal ($y$) extent $L_x=L_y=1.024\kpc$ and vertical ($z$) extent $L_z=1.086\kpc$ on either side of the midplane at $z=0$.
+Our numerical resolution is $\Delta=\Delta x = \Delta y = \Delta z = 4 \p$, using $256$ grid points in $x$ and $y$ and $544$ in $z$. \citet{Gent:2013a} and, in greater detail, \citet{GMKSH20} demonstrate that this resolution is sufficient to reproduce the known solutions for expanding SN remnants in the Sedov--Taylor and momentum-conserving phases.
 Details of the numerical implementation and its comparison with some other similar simulations can be found in Appendix~\ref{sect:parameters}.

 The mass conservation, Navier--Stokes, heat and induction equations are solved for mass density $\rho$, velocity $\vect{u}$, specific entropy $s$, and magnetic vector potential $\vect{A}$ (such that $\vect{B}=\nabla\times\vect{A}$).
-The Navier--Stokes equation includes a fixed vertical gravity force with contributions from the stellar disk and dark halo.
+The Navier--Stokes equation includes a fixed vertical gravity force with contributions from the stellar disc and dark halo.
 The initial state is an approximate hydrostatic equilibrium.
 The Galactic differential rotation is modelled by a background shear flow $\vect{U} = (0,-q \Omega x, 0)$, where $q$ is the shear parameter and $\Omega$ is the Galactic angular velocity.
-Here we use $q=1$, as in a flat rotation curve, and $\Omega=50\kms\kpc^{-1}$, twice that of the Solar neighbourhood in order to enhance the mean-field dynamo action and thus reduce the computational time.
+Here we use $q=1$, as in a flat rotation curve (i.e., with the rotation speed independent of the cylindrical radius), and $\Omega=50\kms\kpc^{-1}$, twice that of the Solar neighbourhood in order to enhance the mean-field dynamo action and thus reduce the computational time.
 The velocity $\vect{u}$ is the perturbation velocity in the rotating frame, that remains after the subtraction of the background shear flow from the total velocity.
 However, it still contains a large-scale vertical component due to an outflow driven by the SN activity.